microsoft/fast/specs/carousel/carousel.md

 - `paused` - if the carousel slide rotation is paused
 - `activeSlideElement` - Holds a reference to the HTMLElement that is the active slide.
+- `activeslideid` - the active slide id, can be passed by author to take control of the focused slide.

 ### Accessibility